 Air Intake Systems are one of the most common and least expensive performance modifications available.
 Increasing airflow leads to quicker turbo spool-up, improved fuel mileage, and more power.

-An upgraded intercooler will give your engine a continual supply of cool, dense, oxygen-rich air which helps improve the combustion as well as engine efficiency.
+Adding an intercooler can help give your engine a continual supply of cool, dense, oxygen-rich air which helps improve the combustion as well as engine efficiency.

-How can we list popular turbo diesel upgrades and NOT include aftermarket turbochargers?
-There are plenty of benefits to upgrading besides an increase in power, such as faster spool-up and reduced EGT’s.
+How can we list popular turbo diesel upgrades and NOT include turbochargers?
+There are plenty of benefits to upgrading such as faster spool-up and reduced EGT’s.

 1994-1997 Ford 7.3L Powerstroke Specifications